Funding Visions – Solving the World’s Problems

 EMPLOYMENT

-Developing the CSS plan will require intensive discussions, refinements and pilot projects with experts from each area effected.
-These discussions will generate a long list of reasons why the CSS plan will not work.
-However, by using this list, we can engineer a set of policy changes that will be more workable.
-This process needs to be repeated until an acceptable set of policy changes is found.
+Developing NPMP will require intensive discussions, research, refinements and pilot projects.
+These activities will generate a long list of reasons why NPMP will not work as intended.
+However, by using this list, we can engineer a set of policy changes that will be more acceptable.
+This process needs to be repeated until a generally acceptable set of policy changes is found.

 We are looking for a group that is qualified and interested in coordinating these efforts.
 If you know of such a group, please email david@fundingvisions.org

-A more detailed but still general description of the CSS plan with some supporting documentation can be found in the book Redesigning America for the 21st Century: Solving our Healthcare, Income, Education, and Housing Problems.
-Please note: Funding Visions does not solicit, nor does it accept, donations.
+A more detailed but still general description of the NPMP plan with some supporting documentation can be found in the book Redesigning America for the 21st Century: Solving our Healthcare, Income, Education, and Housing Problems

 For more information email David@fundingvisions.org